Archive | Churchy thinkings RSS feed for this section

 1 May

-As humans, we tend to focus on what we lack.
+Be Grateful– As humans, we tend to focus on what we lack.
 God has asked us to give thanks every day, and to be grateful in all things.
 This is a gift to us to help us overcome our natural tendency to focus on what we lack.
-Bob Goff said, “We are not held back by what we don’t have.
-We are held back by what we do have and don’t use.”

-One way to bloom is to look around and ask yourself, “What do I have that I’m not using?”
+One way to bloom is to look around and ask yourself, “What resources do I have that I’m not using?”

-My grandmother, Lenore Bennion, told me, “Happiness is not getting what you want.
+Be Glad– My grandmother, Lenore Bennion, told me, “Happiness is not getting what you want.
 Happiness is doing your duty and being glad.”

 One way to bloom is to ask yourself good questions that lead to gladness.